cockroachdb/docs/v19.1/cluster-settings.md

 - 	Changing a cluster setting is not instantaneous, as the change must be propagated to other nodes in the cluster.

-- 	It's not recommended to change cluster settings [upgrading to a new version of CockroachDB](upgrade-cockroach-version.html); wait until all nodes have been upgraded and then make the change.
+- 	Do not change cluster settings while [upgrading to a new version of CockroachDB](upgrade-cockroach-version.html).
+Wait until all nodes have been upgraded before you make the change.

 ## See also